Useful apps in Canada for international students

 This app helps you find the best deals and discounts on groceries, clothing, and other essentials at stores like Walmart, Best Buy, and Shoppers Drug Mart.

-Related post: https://immigrants101.com/free-resume-template-for-international-students/
+Related post: http://immigrants101.com/free-resume-template-for-international-students/

 Health apps